Bank Saderat Iran

 Bank Saderat Iran has around 3,500 offices in 12 countries and territories across Europe, the Middle East and Asia, and around 10 million customers.
 As of 30 June 2013, it had total assets of $59.110 billion.
 BSI has 28 international branches and services in 12 countries.

 History

+Before 1979

+Bank Saderat Iran was founded on September 7, 1952, by the Bolurfrushan family, Mohammad Ali Mofrah, and several of his associates.
+The bank was initially established with a capital of 20 million Iranian rials in credit and 3,500 Iranian rials in loans.
+It was temporarily housed in an upper floor of a building overlooking the central branch of Bank Melli Iran in Takyeh Dowlat, Tehran.
+The bank was initially registered as "Bank Saderat va Ma'aden" (Bank of Exports and Mines) in the Tehran Companies Registration Office.
+The bank officially began operations on November 13, 1952, with the opening of its first branch, which employed 25 staff members.
+By the end of its first year, the bank's balance sheet showed total deposits of about 17.6 million rials, loans and credit facilities of about 67 million rials, total assets equivalent to 44.2 million rials, and a net profit of about 700,000 rials.
+This was achieved with only 10 million rials of its 20 million rial capital paid up.
+Initially, Mohammad Ali Mofrah invited Edward Joseph, a well-known banking expert at the time, to serve as the bank's CEO.
+Joseph led the bank for the first two years.
+In 1954, Mofrah was appointed CEO by the bank's board of directors.
+He remained in this position for 23 years until late 1977 when he resigned.
+In June 1978, Mofrah completely withdrew from the bank's board of directors.
+In 1963, the bank's name was changed to its current form, "Bank Saderat Iran" (Export Bank of Iran).

+After 1979

 On 7 June 1979, after the Iranian Revolution, all Iranian private banks were nationalized, quite to the dismay of the founding families, and became state-owned.
 In 1980, branches and sub-branches of BSI in the Iranian provinces were turned into independent banks, named Bank Saderat Ostan (province).
 Today, BSI has 29 owned provincial bank subsidiaries and over 200 affiliated companies, supervised by Ghadir Investment Company.
 Iranian banks are administered on the basis of a law passed by the Islamic Revolution Council on 25 September 1979, and the provisions of its Articles of Association.